 - Working closely with external partners e.g. suppliers, customers, etc

-- Continuous improvement to the manufacturing process
+- Continuous improvement in the manufacturing process.

 The ideal skill set for someone moving into a quality engineering role includes: